brdlyp/iPSK-Manager/BULK_GROUP_CHANGE_FEATURE.md

 ### 2. `/supportfiles/adminportals/modules/endpoints/endpoints.inc.php`
 **Changes:**
-- Added checkbox column to the endpoints table for selecting multiple endpoints
+- Added checkbox column to the endpoints table for selecting multiple endpoints (increased size for easier clicking)
 - Added "Select All" checkbox in the table header (no filter input field in checkbox column)
-- Added "Bulk Group Change" button (initially hidden, shows when endpoints are selected)
+- Added "Bulk Group Change" button (always visible, disabled/enabled based on selections)
+  - Button is disabled (greyed out) when no endpoints are selected
+  - Tooltip appears on hover when disabled: "Select one or more endpoints to enable bulk group change"
+  - Button becomes enabled (green) when one or more endpoints are selected
 - Added badge showing count of selected endpoints
 - Implemented JavaScript handlers for:
   - Individual checkbox selection with persistent storage
   - Select All functionality
-  - Showing/hiding bulk action button based on selection
+  - Enabling/disabling bulk action button based on selection
   - Updating selected count badge
   - **Persistent selection across pagination** - selections are maintained when moving between pages
   - Automatic restoration of checkbox states after table redraws (sort, filter, pagination)
+  - Dynamic tooltip management (disabled when button is enabled, enabled when button is disabled)
 - Updated DataTables column definitions to accommodate the new checkbox column
 - Added `drawCallback` to restore checkbox states after table operations
+- Added custom CSS styling for disabled button state and larger checkboxes

 ### 3. `/supportfiles/adminportals/modules/endpoints/bulkgroupchange.inc.php` (NEW)
 **Purpose:** Modal dialog for bulk endpoint group changes